بِسْمِ اللَّهِ الرَّحْمَٰنِ الرَّحِيمِ

 Assalamualykum everyone.
 I hope you are all doing well on this wonderful Jummah.

 My topic for today is the Quran and Good Character.
-Especially in a time of a pandemic, especially in a time of quarantine.
-If we look at the life of the Prophet (pbuh), his wife Aa’isha (ra) said, “He was a walking Quran”.
+If we look at the life of the Prophet (pbuh), his wife Aa’isha (ra) said, “He was a walking Quran.”
 He was the embodiment of the Quran in his character.

 That says so many things about what the Prophet’s relationship with the Quran was and what our relationship today is.
 Unfortunately, most of the time, our relationship with the Quran is simply something to read, something to recite, to be a ritual, or that’s brought out during the Nikah, something that’s brought out during the Aqiqah, something that’s brought out during the funeral.
 It’s more of a ritual.
 Whereas the Prophet (pbuh)’s relationship with the Quran was not only one of worship and devotion, but also, and more importantly, to be a characterization or to personify the character that is mentioned in the Quran.